danielfrogs/Zen-Bot/README.md

 ## Zen-Bot
-Zen-Bot is a nice, lovely, and useful discord bot, written in javascript.
+Zen-Bot is a nice, useful discord bot that is written in javascript.